salmanbao/FabricWebApp/README.md

 creates and starts all services, volumes, and networks and prints all services' logs to the console.
 Hitting Ctrl+C in this mode will stop all services.
 If any container exits, all will exit.
 There are three volumes:
--   `artifacts_webserver_homedir` : Stores the home directory of the user that runs the web server.
+-   `fabric_samplewebapp_webserver_homedir` : Stores the home directory of the user that runs the web server.
 In particular, this stores the `~/.hfc-key-store` directory.
--   `artifacts_webserver_homedir_node_modules` : Stores the `node_modules` directory for the web server.
+-   `fabric_samplewebapp_webserver_homedir_node_modules` : Stores the `node_modules` directory for the web server.
 This will really only be populated once and won't need updating often, nor does it typically need to be deleted before restarting the web server.
--   `artifacts_webserver_tmp` : Stores the key/value store for each organization in the network.
+-   `fabric_samplewebapp_webserver_tmp` : Stores the key/value store for each organization in the network.

 The command